01-edu/public/subjects/filter_table/README.md

 ### Usage

-Here is a possible test for your function:
+Here is a possible program to test your function:

 ```rust
 fn main() {